Team-on-gamejams/TriJam-63/README.md

 ![Cover](Screenshots/Cover.png)

-Made in 2:52 hours for TriJam-63
 Well, you are a ancient artifact that used to save world from waves.
 Every 100 years a hero summoned to use spear and slay all monsters.
 But now they summon teenager and he even don't know how to fight!
 Help him to survive and save the world.
+Made in 3 hours for TriJam-63.
+Completely underestimate my tasks, so quite unfinished game.
+Wanna to make it roguelike, but for now just first room & basic mechanics.

 # Downloads and Links
 Available in [Windows, OSX, Linux and Web](https://teamon.itch.io/this-world-definitely-need-a-hero-but-you-are-just-a-spear).
 If you encounter any problem, please leave a issue!